 Ambiance and lifestyle

 Time seems to stand still in Santa Agnes, except during full moon nights in January and February when many Eivissans get together in the plain to admire hundreds of almond trees in full blossom.
 This is one of the most beautiful spectacles of nature you could ever see as the entire valley is wrapped in a silvery-white covering and glow under the moonlight.
 This scene has given the area the status of a protected area of special interest.

 Santa Agnès, as well as the entire western region of Ibiza, is very popular for cycling and road biking.
 The roads are quieter here than in the east and you easily get out to the countryside.
 The circular routes that pass through the area wind their way through the olive and almond groves and are especially fragrant with blossom during the spring time.

-From the 401 meters high peak of Es Camp Vell you can admire the most dramatic panoramic scenery ranging from the cliffs to the entire island including the Mola of Formentera on the horizon.
+From the 401-metre-high peak of Es Camp Vell you can admire the most dramatic panoramic scenery ranging from the cliffs to the entire island including the Mola of Formentera on the horizon.

 For hiking enthusiasts, also fascinating is the walk to Es Amunts, the most mountainous area in the north part of the island.
 On your way to the cliffs, you get a bounty of surprises including the lime, orchids, and charcoal ovens, old stone beehives, and farmer’s haystacks.
 As a reward for this charming walk, you will see the dazzling sunset over the blue sea and the falcons flying over the cliffs, and no doubt receive powerful revitalizing emotions.

-This way, Santa Agnès is a great place to discover the real authentic Ibiza.
-It is also attractive to the second-home property buyers who want to admire the natural surroundings and relaxed atmosphere and be away but still close to the hustle-and-bustle of the bigger resort areas on the island.
+This way, owning Santa Agnes de Corona property is a great place to discover the real authentic Ibiza.
+It is also attractive to the second home property buyers who want to admire the natural surroundings and relaxed atmosphere and be away but still close to the hustle and bustle of the bigger resort areas on the island.